rubocode/frontier.nvim/doc/design/tangent.md

 > This reminds me of the time I worked for
 > [a Swedish company](https://rubocode.github.io/profile/work/cirrato).
-> Their language includes a practice of mushing together abbreviations
+> Their language includes the practice of mushing together abbreviations
 > and creating new words.
 > A _f\*\*king retard_ was shortened to a _f\*\*ktard_). ;)
 >